Our Social Space

-We’re a local charity working to reduce loneliness and promote social health by bringing people together through community activities, classes, and volunteering.
-Learn more about our mission and how you can be part of it.
+We’re a local charity working to reduce loneliness and promote social health by bringing people together through community activities, classes, and volunteering - based in Belfast.

 🗑️ Adventures of the Blues Bin: Sunday Blues Field Notes – Episode 1